Honors Program Guidelines

 Thesis Formatting and Writing Style

 The thesis should follow the format and writing style of an academic journal article in sociology or criminology.
-Your thesis advisor will provide guidance on specifics such as writing style, headings and references.
+Your thesis adviser will provide guidance on specifics such as writing style, headings and references.